aaron-zappa/x10requi1/README.md

 x10requi is an **open-source** project.
 This means you're free to use, modify, and distribute x10requi according to the terms of its license.

 ## Built with Firebase Studio
-start timestamp: 01.05.2025

 This project gets crafted with Firebase Studio.